kgallagher52/keatongallagher.com/README.md

 # keatongallagher.com
-My personal site using Typescript, React, JEST &amp; ENZYME for my environment.
+My personal site using React, Typescript, Jest, and Enzyme for my environment.